PandasThumb/pandasthumb.github.io/_posts/2023/2024-12-19-dembskiewert1.md

 Over the years since 1998, there seem to have been several definitions of the scale:

-1. A quantity which is fitness or a component of fitness, with the probability being simply the fraction of all genotypes having that high a value in the initial population.
+1. A quantity which is fitness or a component of fitness, with the probability being simply the fraction of all genotypes having that high, or higher a value in the initial population.
 Or,
-2. That quantity, but with the probability being instead the chance that natural evolutionary processes would produce that good a value, or
+2. The same scale, but with the probability being instead the chance that natural evolutionary processes would produce that good a value, or higher, or
-3. Something  more mysterious involving that probability that the genotype (or phenotype) would be produced by a small set of instructions.
+3. A more mysterious scale involving whether the genotype (or phenotype) could be produced by a small set of instructions.

 The first one is related to a concept called Functional Information.
-As I will show, the second is not useful.
+As I will show, the second is not at all useful.
 The interesting new development is that Dembski and Ewert have moved to definition 3, resulting in a specification that no longer has any connection to Functional Information.

 We'll discuss these one at a time ...
 <!--more-->